• Menu

 Villa Farnesina

-Nestled in Piazza Venezia, at the end of Via del Corso, the Victor Emmanuel II National Monument (aka the Vittoriano) is a gigantic neo-classical building celebrating the unification of Italy under the aegis of its first king: the legendary Victor-Emmanuel II.
+Nestled in Piazza Venezia at the end of Via del Corso, the Monument to Victor Emmanuel II is a grandiose neo-classical structure celebrating the unification of Italy under its first king, the legendary Victor Emmanuel II.

-The Vittoriano is 140 meters wide and 70 meters high (for a total area of 17,550 m²)… there is no missing its immaculate silhouette built in white Brescia marble and travertine!
+Spanning 140 meters (460 ft) wide and rising 70 meters (230 ft) high (covering a total area of 17,550 m²), the monument’s dazzling white silhouette—constructed from Brescia marble and travertine—leaves a lasting impression!

 💡 Practical information 💡